 \begin{question} Is the converse to the above proposition valid?
 If not, when are two essential simple loops on a 2-bridge sphere in a 2-bridge link complement homotopic in the link complement? \end{question}

-If $r=\infty$, then $G(K(\infty))$ is a rank $2$ free group, and the result of Komori and Series \cite[Theorem ~1.2]{Komori-Series} is equivalent to the affirmative answer to the first question in the above.
+If $r=\infty$, then $G(K(\infty))$ is a rank $2$ free group, and the result of Komori and Series \cite[Theorem~1.2]{Komori-Series} is equivalent to the affirmative answer to the first question in the above.
+On the other hand, if $r=0$ (or any integer), then $G(K(0))$ is the infinite cyclic group, and $\RGPP{0}$ is equal to the group generated by the reflections in the edges of any of $\DD$.
+In particular, any Farey triangle is a fundamental domain for the action of $\RGPP{0}$ on $\HH^2$.
+Hence, any $s\in\QQQ$ belongs to the $\RGPP{0}$-orbit of one and only one of $\{0,1,\infty\}$.
+But since $\alpha_1$ is not null-homotopic while $\alpha_0$ and $\alpha_{\infty}$ are null-homotopic in $S^3-K(0)$, every simple loop which is not null-homotopic has slope belonging to the $\RGPP{0}$-orbit of $1$.
+This yields the affirmative answer to the first question in the above for $r=0$.
 In \cite{lee_sakuma}, we gave the following complete characterization of those essential simple loops on $2$-bridge spheres of $2$-bridge links which are null-homotopic in the link complements.